xirui-li/xirui-li.github.io/index.md

 I am a 2nd-year Master student at UCLA.

 I am currently a member of [TurningPointAI](https://turningpoint-ai.com), an AIGC Research Collaboration based off several labs to pursue targeted topics in Multimodal Language Agents, advised by [Ruochen Wang](https://ruocwang.github.io/) and Prof. [Cho-Jui Hsieh](https://web.cs.ucla.edu/~chohsieh/).
-My research currently focuses on Attacks on Large Language Models.
-Prior to the era of LLM, I worked on object detection and visual interpretations.
+My research currently focuses on Trustworthy AI, especially on controllability and interpretations on Language Models.
+Prior to the era of Language Models, I worked on object detection and visual interpretations.
 Besides research, I am also interested in entrepreneurial opportunities.

 I obtained my B.S. degree in Electrical and Computer Engineering from the Technical University of Munich.
 During this period, I did my thesis about object detection at [fortiss](https://www.fortiss.org/), a research institute of the Free State of Bavaria for software-intensive systems.

 ## Research Interests

-- **Computer Vision:** object detection, visual interpretations
+- **Computer Vision:** Visual interpretations
-- **Language Agents:** attack on LLMs, multimodal agents
+- **Language Agents:** Controllability and Interpretations on Language Models

 ## News